junxit/us-congress-bills-110/metadata.md

 - 2007-10-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H11108)
 - 2007-10-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H11108)
 - 2007-10-03 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2008-07-30 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2008-09-11 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 110-455.
+- 2008-09-11 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 110-455.
+- 2008-09-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 953.
+- 2008-09-23 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S9336; text as passed Senate: CR S9336)
+- 2008-09-23 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S9336; text as passed Senate: CR S9336)
+- 2008-09-24 — Message on Senate action sent to the House.
+- 2008-09-25 — Message on Senate action sent to the House.
+- 2008-09-25 — Senate requests return of papers with respect to H.R.
+3068 by Unanimous Consent.
+- 2008-09-26 — Message on Senate action sent to the House.